reyadrahman/node/chat-bot/README.md

 ### Microsoft Bot Framework
 The webhook target url is https://SOME_DOMAIN/webhooks/ms Must be using the new Bot Framework V3.

+Create an app in your [Microsoft account](https://apps.dev.microsoft.com) and create a bot in [Microsoft Bot Framework](https://dev.botframework.com/bots?id=botframework)

 ## Development